F3 Analysis of Patent Portfolios: A Solution for Strategic Optimization – Webinar

 Next we’ll talk about Fringe patents.

 Fringe patents are the ones which have the least potential for value generation, and these only constitute of 3 different section of patents which are monetizable patents.
-So, monetizable patents are the ones which might be relevant to startups and which are not core to your own business.
+Monetizable patents are the ones which might be relevant to startups and which are not core to your own business.
 So, these could be relevant to some other businesses or could be relevant to some other companies as well.

-So, these are the patents that you can use for transaction or you could use these for out-licensing or you could sell these patents to such companies.
+These are the patents that you can use for transaction or you could use these for out-licensing or you could sell these patents to such companies.

 The second section that comes under this are the lean patents.
 So, lean patents are the ones for which there is no open family member and infringement is something which could not be proven in these cases.
 These are the patents which would have very low value or very low potential for revenue generation.